Rob Asprey, Rural Housing Development Officer, was the speaker at the Bradford Peverell Annual Parish Meeting held in the Village hall.

 He wondered if perhaps the village was too small to have one and amalgamation sprang to mind.

-In spite of the theme from government on localisation the Council is often not consulted - like the new road signs which appeared and were incorrect and removed so he hopes that this top down approach will lessen.
+In spite of the theme from government on localisation the Council is often not consulted - like the new road signs which appeared and were incorrect and removed so he hopes that this top down

 This meeting was followed by the Annual Parish Meeting.